vasanthV127/wispr-clone/VIDEO-SCRIPT.md

 **[Can show code editor briefly or just talk]**

 "Under the hood, this uses:
-- Tauri for the desktop framework
+- Tauri for cross-platform native apps (Rust backend)
-- React for the user interface
+- React 19 for the user interface
 - Deepgram's Nova-2 AI model for accurate speech recognition
 - Web Audio API for microphone access
+- Deployed on Vercel with auto-deployment from GitHub

-The code is clean, well-documented, and follows best practices with proper separation of concerns."
+The code is clean, well-documented, and follows best practices with proper separation of concerns between UI, audio capture, and transcription services."

 ---

 ### [2:30-2:45] Conclusion
 **[Back to app running]**

-"This application successfully implements all the core features:
+"This application exceeds all requirements with:
-- Push-to-talk voice input
-- Real-time transcription
-- Clipboard integration
+- All 6 core features implemented
+- 3 bonus features: keyboard shortcuts, live stats, and file download
+- Both web and desktop versions
+- Live deployment on Vercel
+- Professional code architecture
-- Error handling
+- Complete documentation"
-- And a responsive, user-friendly interface"

 ---